poanetwork/hydrabadger/README.md

 ### Current State

-Network initialization (with 5 nodes only), transaction generation, consensus, and batch outputs are all generally working.
+Network initialization node addition, transaction generation, consensus, and batch outputs are all generally working.
 Batch outputs for each epoch are printed to the log.